Adspectus/kirbytools/README.md

 1. Download and save the most recent version of the starterkit by means of the _kirbydownload_ script, if it does not already exists in `/usr/local/src/kirby`.
 2. Create a subdirectory named `kirby-` followed by a random string of 8 lowercase letters in `$HOME/vhosts`.
 3. Extract the given Kirby package to the subdirectory `htdocs` within the directory created in step 2.
+4. Place an empty file `.kirbydocroot` to the directory created in step 3 to identify the document root of the website.

 Hence, the final result will look like this (assuming the random string has been created as `xtkxqema`):